-The stone, discovered in 1799 by Napoleon’s troops, gets its name from where they found it, a place called Rosetta.
-It then made its way to the British Museum where it has been housed since 1802.
+The stone, discovered in 1799 by Napoleon’s troops, gets its name from where they found it, Rosetta.
+It then made its way to the British Museum, where it has been housed since 1802.

 The British Museum is also home to the various objects and statues from the Parthenon in Greece.
-There is quite a controversy over how they made their way to London, but while there, it’s worth a stop to see them.
+There is quite a controversy over how they made their way to London, but it’s worth a stop to see them while there.